Chelsea transfers: Monaco make breakthrough in talks for Blues flop Bakayoko | Goal.com

 Galatasaray wanted Bakayoko but they were always seen as an outsider as the Blues aimed to see the midfielder playing at the highest possible level.

-Chelsea are now looking at possible options for Kenedy, who is keen to leave Stamford Bridge over fears of not getting enough game time under Lampard.
+Additionally, Chelsea are looking at possible options for Kenedy, who is keen to leave Stamford Bridge over fears of not getting enough game time under Lampard.

 This comes despite an impressive pre-season in which he played 282 minutes but the Brazilian has since been dropped from Chelsea's matchday squad since Willian's return from injury.